 It should come as no surprise that the U.S. Government is our nation’s biggest purchaser of goods and services.
 What is impressive is that 23 percent of that spending, amounting to $115 billion, is set aside specifically for small businesses.
-So, what does it take to bid on government contracts and win your share of business?
+So, what does it take to bid on government contracts for small businesses and win your share?

 Step 1 – Get prepped and qualified